savonet/book/technology.md

 Video streams {#sec:video-streams}
 -------------

-The workflow for generating video streams is not fundamentally different to what we have described above, so that one can expect that an audio stream generator can also be used to generate video.
-In practice, this is rarely the case because manipulating video is an order of magnitude harder to implement.
-Since the main focus of this book is for audio streams, we only briefly explain the main technological issues related to video.
+The workflow for generating video streams is not fundamentally different from the one that we have described above, so that it is natural to expect that an audio stream generator can also be used to generate video streams.
+In practice, this is rarely the case, because manipulating video is an order of magnitude harder to implement.
+However, the advanced architecture of Liquidsoap allows it to handle both audio and video.
+The main focus of this book will be audio streams, but [this chapter](#chap:video) is dedicated to handling video.

 ### Video data

-The first thing to notice is that if processing and transmitting audio requires handling large amounts of data, video requires processing *huge* amounts of data.
+The first thing to remark is that if processing and transmitting audio requires handling large amounts of data, video requires processing *huge* amounts of data.
 A video in a decent resolution has 25 images per second at a resolution of 720p, which means 1280×720 pixels, each pixels consisting of three channels (generally, red, green and blue, or _RGB_ for short) each of which is usually coded on one byte.
-This means that one second of uncompressed video data weights 65 MB (which is worth more than 6 minutes of CD audio)!
+This means that one second of uncompressed video data weights 65 MB, the equivalent of more than 6 minutes of uncompressed audio in CD quality!
 And these are only the minimal requirements for a video to be called HD (_High Definition_), which is the kind of video which is being watched everyday on the internet: in practice, even low-end devices can produce much higher resolutions than this.

 This volume of data means that manipulation of video, such as combining videos or applying effects, should be coded very efficiently (by which we mean down to fine-tuning the assembly code for some parts), otherwise the stream generator will not be able to apply them in realtime on a standard recent computer.
-It also means that even copying of data should be avoided, the speed of memory is also a problem at such rates.
+It also means that even copying of data should be avoided, the speed of memory accesses is also a problem at such rates.

 An usual video actually consists of two streams: one for the video and one for the audio.
 We want to be able to handle them separately, so that we can apply all the operations specific to audio described in previous sections to videos, but the video and audio stream should be kept in perfect sync (even a very small delay between audio is video can be noticed).

-As a side note, in practice, video pixels are not represented by red, green and blue channels as we learn in school, but in another base often called _YUV_ consisting of one _luma_ channel Y (roughly, the black and white component of the image) and two _chroma_ channels U and V (roughly, the color part of the image represented as blueness and redness).
-Moreover, because the eye is much more sensitive to the variations in luma than in chroma components, we can use one Y byte for each pixel and one U byte and one V byte for every four pixels, thus using 1.5 byte per pixel instead of 3 for traditional RGB representation.
-The conversion between YUV and RGB is not entirely trivial and costs in terms of computations, so it is generally better to code video manipulations directly on the YUV representation.

 ### File formats